sensorario/go-design-patterns/creational/builder/README.md

 # Creational » Builder

+## Intent

+ - separate the construction of a complex object from its representation;
+ - parse a complex representation, create one of several targets;

 ## Description

 The Builder is a pattern used to build objects.
 Objects in go can be created with just {}.
 But in Go is possible to create objects composed by other objects.
 This is really idiomatic in go, as it doesn't support inheritance.